mehditr/QuantWorld/content/post/2023-01-03-statistical-inference/index.md

     - H0 : There is no differnece in Debt between Male and Female
     - H1 : There is a significant difference in Debt between Male and Female

-For this purposes we need to determine the p-value to check wether a variable is statistically significant or not.
-For getting the p-value I will shaffle the data or labels repeatedly and calculate the desired statistics.
-So, p-value can be in the range of 1% to 10% and that means we have confidence interval to accept or reject the null hypothesis.
+For this purposes we need to determine the p-value to check whether a variable is statistically significant or not.
+For getting the p-value I will shuffle the data or labels repeatedly and calculate the desired statistics.
+The p-value can be in the range of 1% to 10% and that means we have confidence interval to accept or reject the null hypothesis.
 Let's assume the range of $\alpha$ in ***(1%,5%,10%)***

 # Bank Customer and Debt